dstnbrkr/DRBOperationTree/README.md

 }
 ```

+Using this approach with DRBOperationTree, we've:
+* solved our initial problem of serializing the graph in parallel to make the best user experience
-Using this approach, we've solved the problem of knowing when the full serialization is complete (i.e. when the post-order traversal of the tree is complete) and we've refactored the code into independent, specialized objects that correspond to each step in our request tree.
+* found a way to detect when the full serialization is complete (i.e. when the post-order traversal of the tree is complete)
+* refactored the outer code into a structure that corresponds to our request tree
+* refactored the inner code into specialized objects that correspond to each step in our serialization

 # Maintainer